betheden/hebrew-grammar/content/conjunction.rst

 ֹאו
 ---

-The word אוֹ is the standard disjunctive conjunction in Biblical Hebrew, usually translated as "or" in English.
+The word אוֹ is the standard alternative conjunction in Biblical Hebrew, usually translated as "or" in English.

 .. csv-table:: Example: EXO 21:32